nasa/MOSAIC/schedulers/mosaic_schedulers/schedulers/heft/README.md

 ## Input-Output format

-See the [README of the time-varying MILP scheduler](../tv_milp/README.md) for a detailed description of the I/O format.
+See the [schdulers README](../README.md) for a detailed description of the I/O format.

 ## References